 Senior Master Chef Chu lives in a large house in Taipei with his three unmarried daughters, Jia-Jen, a chemistry teacher converted to Christianity, Jia-Chien, an airline executive, and Jia-Ning, a student who also works in a fast food restaurant.
 Life in the house revolves around the ritual of an elaborate dinner each Sunday, and the love lives of all the family members.
-Written by

 The Ingredients of Life